demesvardestin/rxcarriers/README.md

-## MedX (Medicine Express)
+## RxCarriers

- MedX is a logistics platform built on rails, to facilitate same-day prescriptions delivery for pharmacies.
-To run the site, clone or download this repo.
+ RxCarriers is a pharmacy-to-patients web-based communication platform built to help pharmacists better serve their customers through task automation.

+ The live app can be found at https://rxcarriers.com

 #### APIs & 3rd Parties